 Phishing emails: By clicking a link or downloading an attachment in a phishing email, text message, instant message, or social media post, you could accidentally download malware designed to track keystrokes.

-- Trojan viruses: Named after the giant wooden horse Greece used to infiltrate Troy during the Trojan War, hackers trick users into downloading a Trojan virus by disguising it as a legitimate file or application.
+Trojan viruses: Named after the giant wooden horse that Greeks used to infiltrate Troy during the Trojan War, hackers trick users into downloading a Trojan virus by disguising it as a legitimate file or application.

-- Zero-day exploit: A zero-day exploit happens when hackers discover latent software security flaws and use them to deliver malware through tactics like malicious webpage scripts and Trojans.
-Developers learn of the vulnerabilities too late to protect users.
-These are particularly dangerous because once the systems are infected, they then become more susceptible to further attacks.
+Zero-day exploit: A zero-day exploit happens when hackers discover an existing software security flaw and exploit it.
+Once developers learn of the vulnerability, it’s too late to protect users.
+These are particularly dangerous because once the systems are infected, they’re more susceptible to further attacks.

 Types of keyloggers

 For the general public, keyloggers are most commonly spread online via phishing scams, Trojan viruses, and fake websites.
 The hacker’s main goal is usually to obtain victims’ passwords, personal information, usernames, or banking information.

 Malicious keylogging mechanisms fall into two broad categories: software and hardware.

 Many software-based keyloggers have rootkit functionality, meaning hackers can easily hide in your system to track your activity, save the data, and forward it to other cybercriminals.
 Some can even track your clipboard activity, location data, or your microphone and camera.

 Keylogging programs can reach you at a few different levels:

 Kernel level: These are complex and difficult to write, so they aren’t especially common.
 Once installed, keyloggers affecting your device at the core of its operating system are especially difficult to diagnose and eradicate, as they’ve essentially been handed the “keys” to your device.